djandro/numeric-values-component/README.md

-Javascript components to enter a numeric values
+Javascript component to enter a numeric values
 =========